seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ###Querying the Dataset.
-The dataset can be queried using the  HTTP rerequest methods and the URL.
-The HTTP response will return to the user in JSON format.
-Below is an example of a HTTP response where the JSON object containing the park name that the HTTP request method was querying.<http://galway.ie/parks/[Name]>
+The dataset can be queried using the  HTTP/1.1  methods and the URL.
+The HTTP/1.1  will will only recieve and send in JSON format.
+Below is an example of a HTTP/1.1  response where the JSON object containing the park name that the HTTP/1.1  method was querying.<http://galway.ie/parks/[Name]>
 where you replace [Name] with the Name.
 <http://galway.ie/parks/ShantallaPark>